apache/shardingsphere/docs/blog/content/material/database.en.md

 Love open source, leading open source projects ShardingSphere (formerly known as Sharding-JDBC) and Elastic-Job.
 Good at using java as the main distributed architecture, admiring elegant code, and having more research on how to write expressive code.

 At present, the main energy is invested in making ShardingSphere and JDTX into the industry's first-class financial data solutions.
 ShardingSphere has entered the Apache incubator.
-It is the first open source project of the Jingdong Group to enter the Apache Foundation and the first distributed database middleware of the Apache Foundation.
+It is the first open source project of the JingDong Group to enter the Apache Foundation and the first distributed database middleware of the Apache Foundation.